 - Lymph nodes are elastic and rubbery, discrete and movable with little tendency towards matting, softening or suppuration.

-- Hepatosplenomegaly and anemia occurs.
+- Hepatomegaly, splenomegaly, and anemia occur.

 - Peripheral smear will show lymphocytosis and eosinophilia.